-- (a) New bores\ shall must be constructed and managed in accordance with Policy 6-22 15-13. - (aa) Groundwater Management Zones are mapped in Schedule C - (b) Total groundwater allocations shall must comply with the annual allocable volumes for Ggroundwater Mmanagement Zzones set out in Policy 6-23. - (c) The measured and/or modelled effects\(^\) of a proposed groundwater take on other groundwater users, surface water\bodies\(^\) and saltsea water\(^\) intrusion shall must be managed in accordance with Policies \(^\) 4-25 and \(^\) 6-26 15-15, 15-16 and 15-17.
+- (a) New bores shall_must5 be constructed and managed in accordance with Policy 6-22 15-13.3 - (aa) Groundwater Management Zones are mapped in Schedule C to Part II the Regional Plan1 - (b) Total groundwater allocations shall must5 comply with the annual allocable volumes for Ggroundwater Mmanagement Zzones^{} 1set out in Policy 6-23. - (c) The measured and/or modelled effects[^] of a proposed groundwater take on other groundwater users, surface water_bodies1 and saltseawater2 intrusion shall_must5 be managed in accordance with Policies 6-24, 6-25 and 6-26 15-15, 15-16 and 15-17.3

-This policy relates to Issues 6-1 and 6-2 and Objectives 6-2 and 6-3.
+This policy relates to Issues 6-1 and 6-2 and Objectives 6-2 and 6-3.3

-Policy 6-22: Bore\construction development and management 43
+Policy 6-22: Bore development and management 41

-- (a) New bBores\ shall be sited to ensure adequate separation from existing bores\, and to avoid an over-concentration of bores\ in a particular area, wherever practicable, so as to avoid or mitigate offects\(^\) on the reliability of supply of properly constructed existing bores\.
-A bore\ that is constructed in general accordance with (a)-(d) of this Policy, and is recorded on Horizons' groundwater database, shall be considered to be a properly constructed bore\. - (b) New bBores\ shall generally be constructed, and bore logs and other records prepared, in accordance with the NZS 4411:2001 Environmental Standard for Drilling of Soil and Rock. - (c) New bBores\44 shall be designed to ensure a high degree of efficiency with respect to bore\ development, bore\ depth and diameter, and screen depth and length.
-A high degree of efficiency is achieved where: - (i) the bore\ adequately penetrates the aquifer from which water^ is being drawn at a depth sufficient to enable water^ to be drawn all year (i.e. the bore\ depth allows for the placement of a pump below the depth of seasonally low groundwater levels with sufficient allowance for drawdown requirements). - (ii) the bore\ is adequately maintained, - (iii) the bore\ is of sufficient diameter and the bore\ has a pump capable of drawing water^ to the land surface.
+- (a) New bores shall be sited to ensure adequate separation from existing bores, and to avoid an over-concentration of bores in a particular area, wherever practicable. - (b) New bores shall generally be constructed, and bore logs and other records prepared, in accordance with the NZS 4411:2001 Environmental Standard for Drilling of Soil and Rock. - (c) New bores shall be designed to ensure a high degree of efficiency with respect to bore development, bore depth and diameter, and screen depth and length. - (d) New bores shall be sited, constructed and used in a manner that prevents: - (i) contaminants^ from entering the bore from the land^ surface - (ii) the wastage of water in artesian conditions. - (e) Bores that are no longer required shall be decommissioned in general accordance with the NZS 4411:2001 Environmental Standard for Drilling of Soil and Rock.